thedelk/grooper-ace-architect/docs/vol-1/condition.md

 ### Deleting blank pages

-!!! abstract "Step 8"
+!!! abstract "Batch Processing / Batches / Production / **Invoices Process**"
     1. Select the blank pages.
 You can do this in the same way you select files on your computer.
-        - Using your **Ctrl** key and clicking on the page you want to select
+        - Using your ++ctrl++ key and clicking on the page you want to select
-        - Clicking the first blank page, holding **Shift** on your keyboard, and then clicking on the last blank page
+        - Clicking the first blank page, holding ++shift++ on your keyboard, and then clicking on the last blank page
     2. Delete the pages.
 Either:
-        - press the **Delete** key on your keyboard, or
+        - press the ++delete++ key on your keyboard, or
         - right click on the selected pages and select **Delete**.
     3. Confirm the deletion when the confirmation window comes up.